antonioribeiro/dev-box/docs/WhatsInTheBox.md

 Installed from sources using Composer.
 It is installed as a standalone app and you can run it from anywhere.

+To update it you just have to

+    sudo composer --working-dir=/usr/share/phpunit update

+### PhpSpec

+Installed from sources using Composer.
+It is installed as a standalone app and you can run it from anywhere.

+To update it you just have to

+    sudo composer --working-dir=/usr/share/phpspec update

 ### PostgreSQL